 As you would probably expect, the posts are feminine, edgy and colorful.
 And so are the influencers promoting the perfume.

-First, the fragrance market is huge, expected to be worth $45.6 billion by 2018 according to Mintel, an increase of more than 50% of where it was in 2013.
+First, the fragrance market is huge, expected to be worth $52.4 billion by 2025 according to Statista.
 With the widespread availability of fantastic-smelling knock-off scents and the “If you like A then you’ll love B” scents overflowing in the discount bins, you would think more expensive, high-end fragrances would sell less, but sales of high-end brands priced $100 or more are actually up.

-My point is scent – and especially designer fragrance - makes an important statement about who you are.
+Scent, and especially designer fragrance, makes an important statement about who you are.
 For trendsetters, fragrance is almost as important as your personal style.
-The argument on whether or not every woman needs a signature scent still comes up in the blogosphere (here’s a recent article on Forbes.com and one on Daily Nation, another on BuzzFeed, and one on Fox News about finding your signature scent).
+The argument on whether or not every woman needs a signature scent still comes up in the blogosphere (here’s an article on Forbes.com and one on Marie Claire, another on BuzzFeed about finding your signature scent; and this one from Glamour about the signature scents of 29 powerful women).
 Fact is, the newest fragrance is always trending.
 Always.

 Nearly 60 percent of women and 54 percent of men say they use a fragrance daily.
 Ninety percent of women who consider themselves trendsetters use perfume.